victorcezeh/Crypto_Analytics_Project/README.md

 ```

-#### Below shows the list of all database schemas with their respective ownners.
+Below shows the list of all database schemas with their respective owners.
 In psql, you can get the list of all schemas using the \dn meta-command.

 Peep the raw schema and cryptoverse_admin. 😉